 House function & COVID-19

-Self-isolation in an overcrowded house
+Self-isolation in a crowded house

 What does house function have to do with COVID-19?